Yellapur

-Yellapura is a town in the Uttara Kannada district of Karnataka, India.It is a major trading centre for Arecanut, which is the primary crop grown in the villages surrounding the town.
+Yellapura is a town in the Uttara Kannada district of Karnataka, India.
+Arecanut is the primary crop grown in the villages surrounding the town.
 Approximately 90% of the population of Yellapura are farmers who grow Arecanut and paddy.

 Geography

 Yellapur is located in the Western Ghats region of Karnataka.
 It has an average elevation of 541 metres (1774 feet).
 Among many other hills and valleys, there are two well-known natural falls near Yellapur: Satoddi Falls, 25 km away from the town, and Magod Falls, 19 km away from Yellapur, in the village of Magodu.
 17 km from Yellapur is Jenukallu Gudda (Honey-Stone Hill), a viewpoint with a panoramic view of the Western Ghats.

 Demographics

 According to the 2001 Indian census, Yellapur had a population of 17,938, 51% male and 49% female.
 Yellapur has an average literacy rate of 73%, higher than the national average of 59.5%: male literacy is 79%, and female literacy is 68%.
 12% of the population of Yellapur is under six years of age.
-Kannada is the dominant language and Konkani is also spoken by significant population of the region.
+Kannada is the dominant language.
 Members of an African tribe have lived in the town for several centuries.